JeremieMG/Kaiju_to_kraken/README.md

 chmod 755 [script]
 ```

-Finally, run this command to convert directly your kaiju report file into a kraken report file:
+Finally, run this command to convert your kaiju report file into a kraken report file:
 ```
 ./kraken_maker.py [Kaiju_file] > [output]
 ```